 So the really important confusion is created by definitions 2 and 3: an aggregation of learning objectives and a programme of planned activities.

-Tim Oates, whose view on this matters because he was the Chairman of the Expert Panel for the National Curriculum Review in 2011, Tim Oates uses a fourth and even more bizarre definition.
-For Oates, the curriculum is an aggregation of policy instruments – and by policy instruments, I am talking about that middle layer in my organisation diagram: training, textbooks, assessments, inspection etc. The curriculum, according to Oates, is more than just a programme of planned activities; it is everything we do to deliver our educational services.
+Tim Oates, whose view on this matters because he was the Chairman of the Expert Panel for the National Curriculum Review in 2011, Tim Oates references a fourth definition, according to which the curriculum is an aggregation of policy instruments – and by policy instruments, I am talking about that middle layer in my organisation diagram: training, textbooks, assessments, inspection etc. The curriculum, according to Oates, is more than just a programme of planned activities; it is everything we do to deliver our educational services.

 That is what he explained in a talk at ResearchEd 2016 called “Why curriculum matters” – to which this talk is a direct response.

 A lot of Tim Oates’s argument about the curriculum hinges on the term “curriculum coherence”, which he has taken from Professor Bill Schmidt, who worked on the data from the TIMSS Maths tests in the 1990s.
 You will see a lot of talk about “Bill Schmidt’s work on curriculum coherence” not just in what Oates writes but also, for example, in the Commission for Assessment without Levels.
 But it is clear that, just like the games of academic Chinese whispers that Tooley observed in 1998, no one actually understands what Schmidt meant by “curriculum coherence” because everyone is copying the explanation given by Oates, who got it wrong.